Yalangtoʻsh Bakhodir: Military services

 In 1611, he actively participated in the enthronement of Imam Qulikhan.
 After that, the position of Yalangtosh Bahadur increased, he began to rule Samarkand practically independently from 1626.
 He was given the title of father.
 Yalangtosh was Bahadur's own army, and as a result of his raids on the surrounding districts, he collected a lot of material resources.
 Yalangtosh Bahadir actively participated in all military operations of the Bukhara Khanate.
 For example, in 1623 and 1631, when the Iranian troops came to Balkh province, a large army led by Yalangtosh Bahadir came to the aid of the Governor of Balkh, Nadr Muhammad Khan.

 In 1640, Imam Quli Khan sent a message to Moscow through ambassadors, stating that he was ready to send 12 amirs and a large army under the leadership of Yalangtosh Bahadur to fight the Russian state against the Kalmyks.
 In 1642, when Imam Quli Khan became blind, Yalangtosh Bahadir and other emirs brought Nadr Muhammad from Balkh and put him on the throne.
-Nadr Muhammed Yalangtosh gave Darai Suf region, Molgan, Kahmerd and the Tulchichi, Saiganchi, Zirangi, Kilachi, Hazaranikudari tribes around Kabul with their herbs in the form of iqta.
+Nadr Muhammed Yalangtosh gave Darah e Suf region, Molgan, Kahmerd and the Tulchichi, Saiganchi, Zirangi, Kilachi, Hazara-Nikudari tribes around Kabul with their herbs in the form of iqta.
 In 1645, Yalangtosh Bahadir quarreled with Nadr Muhammad Khan in Bukhara and led the revolt of the emirs against the Khan in Khojand.
 The rebels marched to Bukhara, taking Sultan Abdulaziz, who was sent from Bukhara to suppress the rebellion, as a prisoner.
 In Oktepa region west of Bukhara, they proclaimed Abdulaziz Khan and then besieged the capital.
 Nadr Muhammad Khan was forced to leave the city after a 3-month siege.
 He asked the Baburis for help from Shah Jahan.
 In 1646, Shah Jahan sent his youngest son Muradbakhsh with a large army to Balkh.
 Instead of protecting the Balkh province, this army invaded it.
 The Baburites ruled Balkh for more than 2 years, but they could not establish themselves there.
 In the summer of 1648, Abdulaziz Khan marched to Balkh with an army of 200,000 people and recaptured this region from the Baburites, which included an army led by Yalangtosh Bahadur.

 Barefoot Bahadir was distinguished by his determination and military pragmatism and earned the title of hero.